warkrismagic/mcp-ui-fork_research/packages/client/README.md

 #### HTML (`text/html` and `text/uri-list`)

-Rendered using the `<HtmlResource />` component, which displays content inside an `<iframe>`.
+Rendered using the `<HTMLResourceRenderer />` component, which displays content inside an `<iframe>`.
 This is suitable for self-contained HTML or embedding external apps.

-**`mimeType`**:
+*   **`mimeType`**:
     *   `text/html`: Renders inline HTML content.
     *   `text/uri-list`: Renders an external URL.
 MCP-UI uses the first valid URL.

 #### Remote DOM (`application/vnd.mcp-ui.remote-dom`)

-Rendered using the `<RemoteDomResource />` component, which uses Shopify's [`remote-dom`](https://github.com/Shopify/remote-dom).
+Rendered using the `<RemoteDOMResourceRenderer />` component, which uses Shopify's [`remote-dom`](https://github.com/Shopify/remote-dom).
 The server responds with a script that describes the UI and events.
 On the host, the script is securely rendered in a sandboxed iframe, and the UI changes are communicated to the host in JSON, where they're rendered using the host's component library.
 This is more flexible than iframes and allows for UIs that match the host's look-and-feel.

-**`mimeType`**: `application/vnd.mcp-ui.remote-dom; flavor={react | webcomponents}`
+* **`mimeType`**: `application/vnd.mcp-ui.remote-dom; flavor={react | webcomponents}`

 ### UI Action